emaxsaun/ai-art-style-generator/readme.md

 - Upload your own photo / Camera upload
 - Randomly applies one of many creative art styles or choose your own styles/prompt
-- Generates AI art based on your input image
+- Generates art based on your input image
 - Displays generated image
 - Responsive and styled frontend with a clean UI
 - Shows loading spinner during image generation